An advisor asked,

 |Sole Proprietorship (or LLC taxed as sole prop)||April 15||October 15|

-EXAMPLE: Doin’ Great, Inc., has an extended tax filing deadline of October 15, 2021, for its 2020 tax year.
-The owners of Doin’ Great decide in early 2021 they would like to set up a 401(k)/profit sharing plan for the business for 2020.
-They have until October 15, 2021, to execute plan documents to set up the plan, effective for 2020.
-While Doin’ Great would be able to make a profit sharing contribution on behalf of participants for 2020, participants can only make pre-tax employee salary deferrals and designated Roth contributions prospectively—meaning after they execute valid salary deferral elections for compensation yet to be received in 2021.
+EXAMPLE: The Limited is an LLC taxed as a partnership.
+Its standard tax filing deadline is March 15th of the year following the tax year in question.
+For the 2020 tax year, The Limited timely filed IRS Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns.
+Consequently, it has an extended tax filing deadline of September 15, 2021, for its 2020 tax year.
+The owners of The Limited decide in August of 2021 they would like to set up a 401(k)/profit sharing plan for the business for 2020 and later years.
+The Limited has until September 15, 2021, to execute plan documents to set up the plan, effective for 2020.
+While The Limited would be able to make a profit sharing contribution on behalf of participants for 2020, participants can only make pre-tax employee salary deferrals and designated Roth contributions prospectively—meaning after they execute valid salary deferral elections for compensation yet to be received in 2021.

-Thanks to the SECURE ACT, for 2020 and later tax years, a business has more time—until its tax filing deadline, plus extensions for a particular tax year—to set up a plan.
+For many reasons, including determining the deadline to establish a qualified retirement plan, it is important to ascertain the federal tax-filing status of an LLC business.
+Under the SECURE Act, for 2020 and later tax years, a business has until its tax filing deadline, plus extensions to set up a plan.